 If you return an object it will be persisted to the JSON Web Token and the user will be signed in, unless a custom

 nullthen an error will be displayed advising the user to check their details.

-If you reject the promise with an Error, the user will be sent to the error page with the error message as a query parameter.
-If you reject the promise with a URL (a string), the user will be redirected to the URL.
+If you throw an Error, the user will be sent to the error page with the error message as a query parameter.
+If throw a URL (a string), the user will be redirected to the URL.

 See the callbacks documentation for more information on how to interact with the token.

 You can specify more than one credentials provider by specifying a unique